dolong/cs-sort-api/README.md

 - ***BONUS:*** I used ES6 and added esLint to check the code
 - ***BONUS:*** I have a [second branch](https://github.com/dolong/cs-sort-api/tree/BONUS/Webpack), that uses Webpack to create a bundle `app.bundle.js`.
-  - When switch branches make sure you run `rm -rf node_modules && npm install`
+  - When switch branches make sure you run `rm -rf node_modules/ && npm install`
   - To build and run the server on this branch, use: `npm start`
   - The current Webpack configuration is currently on `development` mode only.
 - Best practice for NodeJS: I've included eslint, mocha and chai for testing, babel for compiling ES6, webpack for bundling and ramda for utility functions.